Skip to Content

 What is Miracle-Gro?

-Miracle-Gro, from their website, is stated to be a company; specifically, the Scotts Company is renowned for making quality gardening products.
-Their product ranges from fertilizers, soils, tools, and even plants.
+From their website, Miracle-Gro is stated to be a company; specifically, the Scotts Company is renowned for making quality gardening products—their product ranges from fertilizers, soils, tools, and even plants.

-The aim of Miracle-Gro, especially their potting mixes, is to provide plants with all of the necessary nutrients and ingredients needed to thrive in an indoor environment.
+The aim of Miracle-Gro, especially their potting mixes, is to provide plants with the necessary nutrients and ingredients to thrive indoors.

 The miracle-gro stated for the rest of this article will be their ‘plant food’ variant fertilizer.
 Most are water-soluble and created to target and foster specific plant types like vegetables, lawns, flowers, and weed protection.

-Many have been utilizing this for all-around garden care, so today, we will be tackling the question of just how long these products’ staying power and vitality are before going bad.
+Many have been utilizing this for all-around garden care, so today, we will tackle how long these products’ staying power and vitality are before going bad.

 Things that impact whether a Miracle-Gro goes bad

-This section will look at the various factors determining whether Miracle-Gro is still okay to use or whether it is no longer fit for purpose.
+This section will examine the various factors determining whether Miracle-Gro is still okay to use or no longer fit for purpose.

 How the Miracle-Gro has been stored affects its lasting power

-The single most significant deciding factor is how the Miracle-Gro has been stored since it was manufactured.
+The most significant deciding factor is how the Miracle-Gro has been held since its manufacture.
 If it has been kept in cool and dry conditions and is unopened, there’s a good chance it’s as usable as the first day it was mixed.

-The Miracle-Gro will be good for a much shorter period if it has been exposed to heat.
+The Miracle-Gro will be good for a much shorter if exposed to heat.

 If the bag has been opened, this is likely to allow moisture to get in.
 This results in the slow-release fertilizer deteriorating and eventually dissolving.
-If plants don’t use the nutrients from the fertilizer, it will simply dissipate into the atmosphere.
+If plants don’t use the nutrients from the fertilizer, they will dissipate into the atmosphere.

 As there’s no way of telling how the Miracle-Gro was stored before it came into your possession, it’s best to be cautious and use it within a year or two.